Gregory Porter: Career

 Porter moved to the Bedford-Stuyvesant section of Brooklyn in 2004, along with his brother Lloyd.
-He worked as a chef at Lloyd's restaurant Bread-Stuy (now defunct), where he also performed.
-Porter performed at other neighborhood venues including Sista's Place and Solomon's Porch, and moved on to Harlem club St. Nick's Pub, where he maintained a weekly residency.
+He worked as a chef at Lloyd's restaurant, Bread-Stuy (now defunct), where he also performed.
+He performed at other neighborhood venues including Sista's Place and Solomon's Porch, and moved on to Harlem club St. Nick's Pub, where he maintained a weekly residency.
 Out of this residency evolved what would become Porter's touring band.

 Porter released two albums on the Motéma label together with Membran Entertainment Group, 2010's Water and 2012's Be Good, before signing with Blue Note Records (under Universal Music Group) on May 17, 2013.
 His third album, Liquid Spirit, was released on September 2, 2013, in Europe and on September 17, 2013, in the US.
 The album, produced by Brian Bacchus, won the 2014 Grammy for Best Jazz Vocal Album.
 Liquid Spirit enjoyed commercial success rarely achieved by albums in the jazz genre, reaching the top 10 on the UK album charts.
 It was certified gold by the BPI, selling over 100,000 units in the UK.

 In August 2014, Porter released "The 'In' Crowd" as a single.
 On May 9, 2015, Porter participated in VE Day 70: A Party to Remember, a televised commemorative concert from Horse Guards Parade in London, singing "As Time Goes By".

 His fourth album, Take Me to the Alley, was released on May 6, 2016.
 In UK's The Guardian it was Alexis Petridis's album of the week.

-On June 26, 2016, Porter performed on the Pyramid Stage at the Glastonbury Festival 2016.
+On June 26, 2016, Porter performed on the Pyramid Stage at Glastonbury Festival 2016.
 Writing for The Daily Telegraph, Neil McCormick said, "The portly middle-aged jazzer may be the oddest pop star on the planet but he is a refreshing testament to the notion that the most important organ for musical appreciation should always be our ears.
 And Porter has one of the most easy-on-the-ear voices in popular music, a creamy baritone that flows thick and smooth across a rich gateaux of juicy melody.
 It's a voice that makes you want to lick your lips and dive right in."